ericsizemore/phpunit-coverage-check/README.md

 #### --show-files

 With `--show-files` (or `-F`), `--only-percentage` will be ignored.
 This option parses the clover file for coverage information for each file in the project/package, determine coverage, and display the information in a table.

 For example:

-##### Passing coverage
+##### Passing coverage example output

 ```bash
 $ php coverage-check build/logs/clover.xml 90 -F